Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c2.md

 ![The heroes lend their hands to Fia](/images-opt/chrecap-1-helpfia.webp)

-…Except, not all of them stepped forward.
+...Except, not all of them stepped forward.

 Fuwawa, Mococo, Bijou, Nerissa, and Shiori remained behind—shrouded in shadow.